kwonus/Quelle-Obsolete/Quelle.md

 *“God created heaven and earth” // “created God heaven and earth” // source=bible*

 **and:** In Boolean logic, **and** means that all terms must be found.
-With Quelle-HMI, *and* is represented by terms that appear within an unquoted segment.
+With Quelle-HMI, *and* is represented by terms that appear within an unquoted clause.

 **or:** In Boolean logic, **or** means that any term constitutes a match.
-With Quelle=HMI, *or* is represented by the double-slash ( **//** ) between SEARCH segments.
+With Quelle=HMI, *or* is represented by the double-slash ( **//** ) between SEARCH clauses.

 **not:** In Boolean logic, **not** means that the term must not be found.
-With Quelle, *not* is represented by a slash+minus ( **/-** ) and applies to an entire segment (it cannot be applied to individual words unless the search segment has only a single term).
-In other words, a ​/-​ means subtract results; it cancels-out matches against all matches of other segments.
-Most segments are additive as each additional segment increases search results.
-Contrariwise, a **not** segment is subtractive as it decreases search results.
+With Quelle, *not* is represented by a slash+minus ( **/-** ) and applies to an entire clause (it cannot be applied to individual words unless the search clause has only a single term).
+In other words, a ​/-​ means subtract results; it cancels-out matches against all matches of other clauses.
+Most clauses are additive as each additional clause increases search results.
+Contrariwise, a **not** clause is subtractive as it decreases search results.

 **NOTE:**

-The /- means that the segment will be subtracted from the search results while its absence means that the segment will be added to the search results.
-When only a single segment follows a SEARCH directive, it is always positive.
-A single negative segment following the find imperative, while it might be grammatically valid syntax, will never match anything.
+The /- means that the clause will be subtracted from the search results while its absence means that the clause will be added to the search results.
+When statement only contains a single search clause, it is always positive.
+A single negative clause following the find imperative, while it might be grammatically valid syntax, will never match anything.
 Therefore, while permitted in theory, it would have no real-world meaning.
 Consequently, some implementations of Quelle-HMI may disallow such a construct.

 **More Examples:**